Six members started the Advisory Council in 2008. Two of them are Bow Valley College alumni.

-- Support the Aboriginal Centre in its implementation of mission, vision and goals
+- Support the centre in implementing its mission, vision, and goals

-As an alumnus, I am grateful that BVC gave me the opportunity to begin my lifelong learning in education.
-As a member of the advisory council, I am giving back to the college what I have achieved and learned so that more First Nations, Inuit and Metis students can succeed while learning at the college through my active participation as a member of the advisory council.
-[Roy Bearchief, Aboriginal Centre Advisory Council Member, Siksika area]
+As an alumnus, I am grateful that Bow Valley College gave me the opportunity to begin my lifelong learning in education.
+As a member of the Advisory Council, I am giving back to the College so that more First Nations, Inuit, and Metis students can succeed while learning at the College.

-Note: Roy Bearchief was a recipient of the provincial $5,000 award and he donated this to BVC as the Iyiikakimaat Award (Try Hard) which is given to Aboriginal students each year in the Academic Foundations program.
+Note: Roy Bearchief received a provincial $5,000 award, which he donated to the College.
+He called it the Iyiikakimaat Award (Try Hard).
+The College gives it to Indigenous students in the Academic Foundations program.